fpgmaas/simple-homepage/docs/commands.md

 ## `homepage build`

 Build the custom homepage from template files and write the output to a directory named `public`, so the resulting homepage is found in `public/homepage.html` This command should be run within the directory that contains the template files created with `homepage init`.

+### Arguments

+- `--output-dir <DIR>`: Optional.
+Name of a directory (relative to the current directory) to create and place the resulting page in.
+Defaults to `public`
+- `--output-file <FILE>`: Optional.
+Name of the resulting html file.
+Defaults to index.html.